agda/agda/doc/user-manual/language/cubical.lagda.rst

 As of version 2.6.0 Agda has a cubical mode which extends Agda with a variety of features from Cubical Type Theory.
-In particular, computational univalence and higher inductive types.
+In particular, computational univalence and higher inductive types which hence gives computational meaning to `Homotopy Type Theory and Univalent Foundations <https://homotopytypetheory.org/>`_.
 The version of Cubical Type Theory that Agda implements is a variation of `CCHM`_ where the Kan composition operations are decomposed into homogeneous composition and generalized transport.
 This is what makes the general